Tribler/gumby/experiments/libswift/README.md

 Libswift experiment setup details
 =================================

-This experiment transfers a file between 1 seeder and 1 leecher using libswift.
-It is possible to configure a netem delay for the leecher.
+This experiment transfers a file between 1 seeder and x leechers using libswift.
+It is possible to configure a netem delay and packet loss for the leechers.

 ## Setup ##